intel/xpumanager/doc/CLI_user_guide.md

 Change the GPU power limit.
 ```
-./xpumcli config -d 0 --powerlimit 299,1000
+./xpumcli config -d 0 -t 0 --powerlimit 299,1000
-Succeed to set the power limit on GPU 0.
+Succeed to set the power limit on GPU 0 tile 0.
 ```

 Change the GPU tile standby mode.